Lusail: Stadium District

 As a result of Qatar winning the hosting rights to the 2022 FIFA World Cup, it was decided that a massive stadium should be constructed in Lusail.
 The outcome was the Lusail Iconic Stadium, which hosted the 2022 FIFA World Cup Final game between Argentina and France.
-Sports fans are able to access the district through the Lusail LRT and the Doha Metro.
+Sports fans are able to access the district through the Lusail Tram and the Doha Metro.

 Energy City 1

 First launched in 2006, Energy City 1 is meant to be a major business hub for the country's oil and gas industry.
 The International Mercantile Exchange, a trading platform for energy, will be centered in the district.
 Microsoft was said to be assisting in developing the technology infrastructure.
 In July 2013, CEO of Energy City Hesham Al Emadi revealed that, as a result of many requests for office space by non energy-related companies, the city will be converted to a mixed-use facility.